NHSDigital/record-a-vaccination-guidance/app/logging-in.md

 You will get 2 emails: one from Okta and another from Record a vaccination.

-The email frpm Okta includes an ‘Activate Okta Account’ link, which expires after 7 days.
+The email from Okta includes an ‘Activate Okta Account’ link, which expires after 7 days.

 If you cannot find the email from Okta, check your spam or junk.